-- Too much heat destroys the nutrients that are found in green peppers, and that’s why they are to be eaten raw if possible.
+- Too much heat destroys the nutrients that are found in green peppers.
+That’s why they are best to be eaten raw, if possible.

-- Sugar and nutrition increases as green peppers mature.
+- Sugar and nutrition increase as the green peppers mature.

-- People often put green pepper and black pepper in the same category which is not the case.
+- People often put green pepper and black pepper in the same category which is not correct.

 - There was an argument on whether green peppers are fruits or vegetables.
-They have seeds and also come from plants that flower which makes them fruits and not vegetables.
+They have seeds and also come from plants that flower.
+This is why they are fruits and not vegetables.